77 red light runners nabbed in 6 hours at Henderson intersection

 In a six-hour period, a joint law enforcement effort caught 77 red light runners at Green Valley Parkway and the 215 Beltway.

-In a six-hour period Wednesday morning, a joint law enforcement effort nabbed 77 red light runners at Green Valley Parkway and the 215 Beltway, according to a news release from the Nevada Highway Patrol.
+In a six-hour period Wednesday, a joint law enforcement effort nabbed 77 red-light runners at Green Valley Parkway and the 215 Beltway, according to a news release from the Nevada Highway Patrol.

 The saturation effort was conducted by NHP and Henderson Police Department officers.